 Related Reading: 10 Questions To Ask Your Unfaithful Spouse

 A year later, when the feeling of betrayal has subsided, it is time to take a firm decision about the relationship or, if you are single, it is time to turn over a completely new leaf in your life.
-Of all the phases of infidelity recovery, in this stage, you either write the future of your relationhip or imagine yourself as an isolated individual outside this partnership.
+Of all the phases of infidelity recovery, in this stage, you either write the future of your relationship or begin to see yourself as an independent individual outside this partnership.

 A part of the infidelity recovery stages for the one who was cheated on may also require a detailed explanation from the partner or the spouse who cheated.
-For both of you, to start healing after infidelity, the details of the affair have to be laid out in the open.
-While the details may be cringy – since the impact of infidelity on a betrayed spouse was larger – the knowledge may help you understand what gaps in your relationship the partner was trying to fill in their affair.
+For you to start healing after infidelity as a couple, the details of the affair have to be laid out in the open.
+While the details may be cringy, the knowledge may help you understand what gaps in your relationship the partner was trying to fill with their affair.

-Some more time has passed – if you have been single and have been falling out of love due to the infidelity of your partner, what do you plan to do with your life?
+Some more time has passed – if you have been single, what do you plan to do with your life?
 What vision do you have for yourself?
 And, couples, you have to work on solidifying your bond if you have overcome issues stemming from the elephant in the room – the affair.

 Now you are strong enough to look at the future with a clear state of mind and chalk out a list of long and short-term goals for yourself.
 And this is irrespective of the fact whether you have decided to move on and find happiness again or trying to start over in a marriage after infidelity.

-If you have decided to move on: Recovery from infidelity has not been easy.
-But you have reached thisfar.
+- If you have decided to move on: Recovery from infidelity is not easy.
+But you have reached this far.
 Seasons have changed and so have your emotions.
 Now, it is time to envision a future.
-You could start by penning down a small vacation on your calendar.
-Take baby steps, but never forget that you deserve a taste of your freedom from the clutches of the traumatic past.
+You could start by marking a small vacation on your calendar.
+Take baby steps but never forget that you deserve freedom from the clutches of the traumatic past.
 Think of your newfound independence as that perfect jacket you have wanted for a long time.
-Now, go get it.
+Now, go get it

-If you have decided to stay: It is time for you, as a couple, to decide whether it is possible to create a new future together if you want to start over in your marriage after infidelity.
-You have to swear by monogamy and remember all the wedding vows of devotion and love you read out.
-As the betrayed one in the relationship, you may still need some more time to complelely heal from the episode and have full faith on you partner again.
-Don’t rush yourself to reach their soon!
+- If you have decided to stay: It is time for you, as a couple, to decide whether it is possible to create a new future together if you want to start over in your marriage after infidelity.
+You have to swear by monogamy and honor all the wedding vows of devotion and love you made and make sure you break the betrayed spouse cycle.
+As the betrayed one in the relationship, you may still need some more time to completely heal from the setback of cheating and have full faith in your partner again.
+Don’t rush yourself to get there before you’re ready

 Related Reading: 9 Expert Ways To Let Go Of Hurt And Betrayal In Relationships